 Anna's Story: "Finding Light in the Darkest Times"

 Anna, a 45-year-old breast cancer survivor, shares her experience with ECT.
-Initially skeptical, she found solace in ECT treatments after traditional antidepressants and therapy could not pierce through her crippling depression.
+Initially sceptical, she found solace in ECT treatments after traditional antidepressants and therapy could not pierce through her crippling depression.
 "ECT gave me my life back.
 It was like someone turned on the light in a dark room," she recalls.
 Anna stresses that while the physical battle against cancer is daunting, addressing mental health is equally vital.
 Her story sheds light on the importance of comprehensive care in cancer treatment.

 Michael's Journey: "A Second Chance at Hope"